laylavish/TipsTricksGoogleSearch/README.md

 So what we'll do is use their booru tagging against them.

 We can input their most used tags, such as "high detail", to filter out the AI garbage you see on Pinterest.
-Append ```-intext:"high detail"``` or another booru tag at the end to filter out more AI trash.
+Attach ```-intext:"high detail"``` or another booru tag at the end to filter out more AI trash.

--
+### Query Limit

 Now, the query limit.
 Yes, there is a query limit.
 The limit is 32 words, which is not that much.
 So, don't go willy-nilly and try to spam tons of filter terms in Google Search to try to clean Google Search.
 As much as I want that to work, it unfortunately doesn't; so ya gotta be diligent with your query count.
 One way to bypass query count (kinda) is to use wildcards.